zhangyihome/code-push-cli/cli/README.md

 ## Releasing app updates

-*Note: If your app is built using React Native, we have a different command that automates generating the update contents and infering some of the parameters (e.g. `targetBinaryVersion`) from the project's metadata.
+*Note: If your app is built using React Native, we have a different command that automates generating the update contents and inferring some of the parameters (e.g. `targetBinaryVersion`) from the project's metadata.
 Check out the section: [Releasing updates to a React Native app](#releasing-updates-to-a-react-native-app).*

 Once your app has been configured to query for updates against the CodePush service--using your desired deployment--you can begin pushing updates to it using the following command: